StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

         pass
 {% endhighlight %}

 The class will get passed a tui object which allows us to get hold of properties for the window and write to it.
-So we save that away in our `__init__()` method.
+We save that away in our `__init__()` method.
 This is a good place to set a title.
 But you can update the title at any time.

 The `render()` method is where text is written to the window using the Tui `write(string)` method.
 We may as well dive in and get fancy and use colour.
 The docs say *string can contain ANSI terminal escape styling sequences*.